Netduino

-Netduino is an open-source electronics prototyping platform based on the .NET Micro Framework.
+Netduino was an open-source electronics prototyping platform based on the .NET Micro Framework.
 It uses the ARM Cortex-M 32-bit RISC ARM processor core as a 32-bit ARM-microcontroller.
 The Netduino boards (except the discontinued Mini and Go models) are designed to be pin-compatible with most Arduino shields.
 Applications can be built on Windows (with Visual Studio), or on Mac OS (with Xamarin Studio).
 The platform is similar in concept to the Arduino platform, but is generally more powerful and instead of writing applications in C/C++ or Wiring (essentially, C++ without header files), applications are written in C#, which brings powerful, high-level language constructs to the toolbox such as threading, event handling, automatic garbage collection, and more.

 Development

 Netduino was invented by Chris Walker, founder of Secret Labs.

-The platform is now actively supported by Wilderness Labs and has an active open source community.
+The platform was actively supported by Wilderness Labs and had an active open source community.
+Some time in 2020 Wilderness Labs discontinued Netduino and completely superseded it by Meadow, an STM32F7-based microcontroller board with .NET Standard.